-ROCK HILL — Michael Waiksnis, principal at Sullivan Middle School in Rock Hill, has been named the 2014 middle school principal of the year by the S.C.
+Rock Hill, home to numerous state teachers of the year, now has the best middle school principal in the state.
+Michael Waiksnis, principal at Sullivan Middle School, has been tapped as the 2014 middle school principal of the year by the S.C.
 Association of School Administrators.

 Waiksnis, who was honored with a surprise celebration by district officials last week, humbly attributed the honor to the hard work of his students and faculty.
 And they no doubt deserve some of the credit.

 But Waiksnis, who took over as principal from Bob Heath in 2008, has been an unusually imaginative, involved, energetic and dedicated school leader.

 As he noted during last week’s celebration: “We’re never afraid to try something new.”

 For example, in September, he, his 900 students and their teachers marched out to the school’s playing field and formed a giant peace symbol to endorse the International Day of Peace, officially celebrated by the United Nations on Sept.
 21. After the peace sign had been formed, eight students released blue and silver ballons symbolizing negative behaviors, such as gossip, anger and ignorance.

 “To be truly peaceful, people have to let go of hate and make room for caring,” Waiksnis told the students before the balloons were released.
 “They have to let go of being intolerant and embrace being open-minded.”

 In 2012, Sullivan used a $575,000 grant to launch an after-school and summer program called The Zone to teach students how to be entrepreneurs.
 Students in the program learned the basics of designing, marketing and selling products and how to run a business.